axmolengine/axmol/cmake/README.md

   ```sh
   cmake --version
   ```
-if the CMake version is lower than 3.6, please upgrade.
+if the CMake version is lower than 3.14, please upgrade.

-2. You should use __out-of-source__ builds, this means you need to create a different directory than __cocos-re__ to execute the `cmake` command.
+2. You should use **out-of-source** builds, this means you need to create a different directory than **engine-x** to execute the `cmake` command.

 ## Step by Step